 Growing Tomatoes in a Greenhouse

-- ✅ The "Goldilocks" Zone: Aim for 21–24°C during the day and 15–18°C at night.
+- Hit the temperature range: Aim for 21–24°C during the day and 15–18°C at night.

-- ✅ Control Humidity: Keep humidity below 90% and use auto-vents to prevent mould and mildew.
+- Control humidity: Keep humidity below 90% and use auto vents to prevent mould and mildew.

-Choosing Your Varieties: Cordon vs. Bush
+Choosing Your Varieties: Cordon vs Bush

 Cordon (Indeterminate)

-- Popular Varieties: Gardener's Delight, Moneymaker, Sungold.
+- Popular varieties: Gardener's Delight, Moneymaker, Sungold.

 Bush (Determinate)

-- Popular Varieties: Tumbler, Red Alert, Tiny Tim.
+- Popular varieties: Tumbler, Red Alert, Tiny Tim.

 The UK Growing Timeline